topiga/nuc10i7fnh/Actively Used/README.md

 ## OpenCore Version Installed

-These files have been running without issues on the official OpenCore releases on [GitHub](https://github.com/acidanthera/OpenCorePkg/releases).
+These files have been running without issues with the official OpenCore releases on [GitHub](https://github.com/acidanthera/OpenCorePkg/releases).

 The original configuration, especially setting the "Quirks" to the correct values for this _specific_ NUC chipset and platform, was done by following the [Dortania Guide to OpenCore](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html) and has remained pretty much the same with the last OpenCore iterations.